Dusri Biwi: Plot outline

 Dusri Biwi is a romantic love triangle.
-A hardworking man, Hassan (Fahad Mustafa), is living a happily married life with his wife Ayesha (Hareem Farooq) and their daughter Saman.
-That was until Hassan's colleague Farah (Maha Warsi) entered his life.
+Hassan is a hard-working man living a happily married life with his wife Ayesha and their daughter Saman.
+That was until Hassan's colleague Farah entered his life.
 Hassan and Farah became friends.
 One day Farah broke her engagement with Aamir.
-Hassan console Farah's dad(Amber Khan) and in that time Hassan promised him that he will marry Farah.
-Hassan gets married with Farah and on same night he got the news that Ayesha is pregnant with his second child.
-After some time Ayesha lost her child and Farah becomes pregnant with Hassan first child.
+Hassan consoled Farah's father, and at that time, Hassan promised him that he would marry Farah.
+Hassan marries Farah, and the same night, he receives the news that Ayesha is pregnant with his second child.
+After some time, Ayesha loses her child, and Farah becomes pregnant with Hassan's first child.

-Although he was a loyal and a hard working husband, falling in love was their fate.
-But to get married was beyond their control and now the only common thing between both the women is their husband.
+Although he was a loyal and hard-working husband, falling in love was their fate.
+But to get married was beyond their control, and now the only common thing between both the women is their husband.

-In season 2 of Dusri Biwi, Hassan marries another woman whom he meets while going on a business trip.
-Hassan again hides the truth from his first and second wife.
+In season 2 of Dusri Biwi, Hassan marries a woman whom he met on a business trip.
+Hassan again hides the truth from his first and second wives.